-A practical foreign exchange and currency guide on sending money and travel to Brunei
+A practical foreign exchange and currency guide to Brunei

 A tiny nation on the island of Borneo, Brunei is a tropical sultanate with one of the world’s highest standards of living.
 The backbone of Brunei’s economy is oil and gas and the Sultan of Brunei is, famously, one of the richest people in the world with an estimated personal wealth of around 40 billion dollars.
 Per capita GDP is far above most other developing countries, and substantial income from overseas investment supplements income from domestic production.
 The government provides for all medical services, housing, education and subsidizes daily needs like rice.